 If you don’t have accounting experience, we strongly advise you to hire a real estate accountant or a property manager.
 Preparing financial statements is a tedious and time-consuming task that can become stressful, especially when it’s almost time to file your taxes.

 The seven financial reports can help you understand your rental property’s financial condition.
-By constantly monitoring your income and expenses, you can continue to make informed decisions about your property.
+By constantly monitoring your income and expenses, you can continue to make informed decisions on financial management and refinancing your property.

 It helps to have a reliable property manager by your side who can help you manage your books and your property at the same time.
 Luxury Property Care has a fully-equipped team of in-house accountants and property managers who work side-by-side to ensure that your investment offers the highest possible returns.